mirukana/mio/README.md

 async def main():
     client = await Client.load("/tmp/@alice:matrix.org.mio1")

-    # Load at least 20 messages that we received previously in this room.
+    # For whatever room was loaded first, load at least 20 messages that we
-    # If we get to the end of what we saved locally, ask the server for more:
+    # received previously.
+If we get to the end of what we saved locally,
+    # we ask the server for more.
-    await client.rooms["!ex:ample.org"].timeline.load_history(20)
+    await client.rooms[0].timeline.load_history(20)
-    print(client.rooms["!ex:ample.org"].timeline)
+    print(client.rooms[0].timeline)

 asyncio.get_event_loop().run_until_complete(main())